hass123uk/product-explorer/doc/architecture/decisions/0002-implement-project-using-create-react-app-typescript.md

 - Build script to bundle JS, CSS, and images for production

 The tradeoff is that we are confined to working in a specific way, so if we need more customization we are given the option to *eject* and customize it.

+Using Typescript gives us static typing and autocomplete reducing the chances of runtime errors.
+Some downsides is developer learning curve and added complexity, some dependencies do not have Typescript type definitions which requires consideration when including them into the project.